StefanSchubert/sabi/README.md

 ### Common

-* Java 11 an 17
+* Java 11 and 18
 * openAPI3 (Swagger) via springdoc
+* ARM-Platform (raspberryPis)
+* IPv6 DynDNS (at least for the start)

 ### Client site
 As you desire, the server API will be open, so that everyone might develop their own client or interface their existing product against sabi.
 However to start with this project involves a

 * JSF2.3 based WebClient
-** Primefaces 11.x
+  * Primefaces 11.x
 * Spring-Boot-Application

 Why JSF and not some current modern framework like angular or VUE?
-In fact it took me quite a while to came to a decision here.
+In fact, it took me quite a while to came to a decision here.
-The two main reasons are:
+The two main reasons for me are:

 (Please read also: https://github.com/StefanSchubert/sabi/wiki/09.-Design-Decisions#92-frontend-technology - as I changed my mind a bit on this in between)

 * I don't believe that the traffic will be that big, that the server (though a rasperryPi at the beginnig) can't handle it, so that I need to shift the resources (session, logic) rather to the client side.
-* Though since 2014-2017 it became rather quite around the mature JSF technology (at least according the web barometers), I see today more JSF based applications in business life, that needs maintenance than writing new angular ones.
+* Though since 2014-2017 it became rather quiet around the mature JSF technology (at least according the web barometers), I see today more JSF based applications in business life, that needs maintenance than writing new angular ones.
 So I decided to improve my skills in JSF again.

 ### Server side
 * Spring-Boot-Application